Homemade Pasta

 At this point, the pasta is ready to cook, or you may continue allowing it to dry.
 I like to dry my pasta for 2-3 hours, but it’s not necessary.
 If you plan to freeze or store the pasta in your pantry, allow it to dry for 24-48 hours before placing in a storage container or Zip-lock bag.

-Fresh homemade pasta doesn’t require as much cooking time as store bought pasta.
+Please note that fresh homemade pasta doesn’t require as much cooking time as store bought pasta.

 Stir the pasta immediately after you add it to the water and then once more while it cooks to prevent it from sticking.
-Serve immediately with your favorite sauce–even just a drizzle of olive oil or melted butter.
-This recipes makes 4 servings.

 I hope you will enjoy making Homemade Pasta as much as I do.
 Our whole family loves it.
 And while it may seem a little daunting to begin with, once you’ve done it a time or two, you’ll be so very glad you did.